SmokeNotes/SmokeNotes/README.md

 4. **Database errors**
    - Check file permissions for the SQLite database
-   - Verify database connection strings in both environment files
+   - Verify database connection strings in the environment files

 ## 👥 Contributing